Pixidream/AOC/README.md

 This repository contains my attempts at solving [Advent of Code](https://adventofcode.com/) challenges, starting from 2025.

 > **Note:** This README was generated with AI assistance.
+Github workflows as well.
 All code solutions are my own work.
+I don't want to spend time with anything not related to AOC.

 ## 📅 Years